fybrik/fybrik/site/docs/samples/notebook.md

 %pip install pandas pyarrow
 ```

 Then insert a new cell to read the data.
-The code to use is available as part of the `M4DApplication` and can be printed with:
+The code to use is available as part of the `M4DApplication` and can be printed from your terminal with:

 ```bash
 printf "$(kubectl get m4dapplication my-notebook -o jsonpath={.status.dataAccessInstructions})"